qakcn/snap_hutao_export/README.md

 ## Versions

+* 0.3.0
+  Add feature: Very early implementation for multi-lingual support.
 * 0.2.0
-  Add feature: Gacha data exporting
+  Add feature: Gacha data exporting.
 * 0.1.0
   First version.

 ## Future plans

 1. ~~Spiral Abyss, Imaginarium Theater and Stygian Onslaught data exporting;~~Due to no standard format for these data exchanging, this feature won't be developed for now.
 Other tools can be used for this purpose are listed below.
-2. More languages;
+2. ~~More languages;~~Very early support for multi-lingual Gacha data export has been implemented, UI support is WIP.
 3. more...

 ## Other tools